blaknite/enigma/README.md

 Usage: `bin/run.rb [options] encode|decode message`
 Options: `rotors`, `reflector`, `ring_positions`, `plug_pairs`, `day_key`.

-The first word of the message is always the message key.
+The first two words of the message are always the unique key and message key.
 The enigma cypher only encodes letters of the alphabet and remove all spaces and punctuation.

 ## Example Usage